plusclouds/ansible-roles/roles/plusclouds.samba.add.client.iptables.rule/README.md

 Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:

-    - hosts: samba-servers
+    - hosts: nfs-servers
       roles:
-         - plusclouds.samba.server
+         - plusclouds.nfs.server

 License
 -------